rsms/chromium-tabs/README.md

 Then you need to do at least two things:

 1. `#import <ChromiumTabs/ChromiumTabs.h>`
-2. `[Browser openEmptyWindow]` when your application has started (e.g. in the application delegates' `applicationDidFinishLaunching:`)
+2. `[CTBrowser openEmptyWindow]` when your application has started (e.g. in the application delegates' `applicationDidFinishLaunching:`)

 The example application (in `examples/simple-app/`) illustrates basic usage and likes to be inspected while you drink coffee.
 It looks like this:

 [<img src="http://farm5.static.flickr.com/4082/4927836567_7b9f577af4_o.png" alt="A slightly boring screenshot of the example application">](http://github.com/downloads/rsms/chromium-tabs/Chromium%20Tabs.app.zip)

+When building a "real" application you will need to sublcass at least the `CTBrowser` class which factorises tabs and their content.
+The example application do this at a very basic level (provides custom tab content).

 ## Download